 Day 7 7: BJARNASTADIR - HUSAVIK - REYKJAVIK - No ridingIn the morning, return to Husavik by bus for an optional whale watching trip (please see dates and prices).
 For those not interested in the whale watching there are hot tubs in the town or you could go for a stroll.

-In the afternoon, fly back to Reykjavik for a final night in the capital and transfer to your hotel.
+In the afternoon, fly back to Reykjavik for a final night in the capital.
 Hotel night not included but can be booked upon request.

 Day 8 8: DEPARTURE FROM REYKJAVIKTransfer is by Flybus to Reykjavik airport in time for your flight home.